ConsciousHacker/GreatSCT/README.md

 ### Linux

-1. Debian or Kali - run the setup script - sudo ./setup.sh -c
+1. Kali - run the setup script - sudo ./setup.sh -c

+> NOTE: Support for distributions other than Kali Linux will be coming soon.

 ## Setup (tl;dr)